johnkferguson/octomaps/README.md

 All information regarding contributors to a Github repository and those contributors' locations are retrieved using the [Github API](http://developer.github.com/).
 Github's API is very robust and its documentation is quite thorough.
 The relevant parts that Octomaps utilizes are: (1) [retrieving a list of contributors to a project](http://developer.github.com/v3/repos/#list-contributors) & (2) [getting a user's location](http://developer.github.com/v3/users/).

-Octomaps uses [Octokit](https://github.com/pengwynn/octokit), a GitHub API wrappter, to ineract with the Github API.
+Octomaps uses [Octokit](https://github.com/pengwynn/octokit), a GitHub API wrapper, to ineract with the Github API.
 All data retrieved through the API is returned in [JSON](https://github.com/flori/json).

 [Datamapper](http://datamapper.org/) is used to interact with the data that is stored in a Postgres database.